Indianapolis Nursing Home Neglect Lawyers

 - Care Management Events: When patients are not tended to or care is not managed adequately, patients could experience the onset of hypoglycemia.
 Neglect may lead to Stage 3 or Stage 4 pressure ulcers (bed sores; see above) being acquired after admission.
 Failure to follow up or coordinate treatment following laboratory, pathology or radiology tests, as well as loss of irreplaceable biological specimens, could also lead to serious injury or death.

 - Environmental Events: Some patients may sustain an electric shock or burn while receiving care in a nursing home.
 Other patients are given an incorrect, toxic or contaminated administration of oxygen or other gases.
 Both scenarios can cause potentially severe or fatal injuries.
 Falls can also be serious, leading to permanent damage or disability.
-Use of restraints or bedrails may not only cause a patient harm, but prevent him or her from being able to access life-saving care.
+Use of restraints or bedrails may not only cause patient harm but prevent him or her from being able to access life-saving care.

 - Criminal Events: Workers who are not properly screened, trained or supervised are a recipe for disaster.
 Physical assaults and sexual assaults have been known to happen at nursing homes.
 There have also been cases of stolen property, unauthorized access to bank accounts, and other financial crimes.

 Types of Injuries Caused by Nursing Home Neglect

 Injuries seen in cases where neglect abuse is present may include bruising, welts, lacerations, broken bones, sprains, bleeding, and other physical injuries, as well as changes in emotional and mental behavior.
 Injuries commonly seen following instances of nursing home neglect or abuse include: